 Evidence that your animal is an emotional support animal must be provided by a medical professional

-An emotional support animal must be licensed, and the owner should always have physical proof of one on them at all times.
-Unlike a service animal, an emotional support animal is not required to wear a vest, but it highly recommended that they do.
+An emotional support animal must be licensed, and the owner should always have physical proof on them at all times.
+Unlike a service animal, an ESA is not required to wear a vest, but it highly recommended that they do.
 Regarding a current issue today, the title of “emotional support animal” has been abused on multiple occasions by individuals who simply want to take their pet with them wherever they please.
 As a result, many complaints have been made in airports against so-called “emotional support animals” who misbehave and cause disturbances on the flight.
-Emotional support animals are necessary companions for some people, and registering a normal pet as an emotional support animal should always have a medical reason.
+Emotional support animals are necessary companions for some people.
+Registering a normal pet as an ESA should always have a medical reason.
 Otherwise, doing so causes great harm to those with legitimate disabilities.

 Emotional support animals are not formally trained

-One can register their animal as an emotional support animal under the recommendation and approval of their medical provider.
-Emotional support animals do not require formal training of any sort, but it is imperative that they be obedient, have a good temperament, possess adequate social skills, and are house-trained.
+One can register their animal as an ESA under the recommendation and approval of their medical provider.
+Emotional support animals do not require formal training of any sort.
+However, it is imperative that they be obedient, have a good temperament, possess adequate social skills, and are house-trained.
 If not, an emotional support animal can become a nuisance or threat to others.

 Pets are wonderful creatures, and it’s incredible that they can also be a service animal or emotional support animal.
 If you have any psychological or mental condition, an emotional support animal will only be of great benefit to you.
 Aside from being a supportive animal at the end day, they also become a lifelong friend.

 Bio: Trevor McDonald is a freelance content writer who has a passion for writing and is currently writing for Sober Nation.
 He’s written a variety of education, travel, health, and lifestyle articles for many different companies.
-In his free time, you can find him running with his dog, playing his guitar or outside enjoying about any type of fitness activity imaginable.
+In his free time, you can find him running with his dog, playing his guitar or enjoying fitness activities outside.

 Photo Courtesy of jisu-lee-55400-unsplash